pagermon/pagermon/server/plugins/README.md

 ```

 * `data.pluginconf` contains the per-alias configuration settings for all plugins - the plugin name is the key for its object, so you can pull down `data.pluginconf.Template` for the template plugin's settings.
+* `data.pluginData` is an object that can be used for passing data from a `before` plugin to the rest of the workflow, including to `after` plugins or the front-end UI.
-* Your plugin's logic should expect that `data.pluginconf` may return `undefined` or an empty object
+* Your plugin's logic should expect that `data.pluginconf` may return `undefined` or an empty object.
-* Note that the `select` option types are stored as an object - in this example, to access the Pushover priority you would need to read `data.pluginconf.Pushover.priority.value`
+* Note that the `select` option types are stored as an object - in this example, to access the Pushover priority you would need to read `data.pluginconf.Pushover.priority.value`.

 On a message without a matching alias, the `data` object will have null for most fields, and an empty object for `pluginconf`: